Classical Verification of Quantum Computations in Linear Time: Analysis of the Individual Phase Test ( )

 \subsubsection{Intuitive discussion}

 Let's first consider the honest setting.
 The joint state of client side phase registers and the server-side state could be jointly written as

 which is equal to the sum of two branches:

-We will define two sub-operators $\cP_{0,+},\cP_{1,+}$ that operate on the two branches correspondingly.
-We note one criteria that we use in the design of $\cR_1$, $\cR_2$ is: the honest state should be fixed by the randomization operator.
-We will use this property to illustrate the design of $\cP_{0,+},\cP_{1,+}$.
-The operations of $\cP_{0,+}$ and $\cP_{1,+}$ are controlled by the value of register $\bS_{smh}^{(0)}$: $\cP_{0,+}$ operates nontrivially only on the $\bx_0^{(0)}$-branch (the first term of \eqref{eq:105}) while $\cP_{1,+}$ operates nontrivially only on the $\bx_1^{(0)}$-branch (the second term of \eqref{eq:105}).
+We will define two sub-operators $\cP_{0,+},\cP_{1,+}$ that operate on the two branches correspondingly. $\cP_{0,+}$ operates nontrivially only on the $\bx_0^{(0)}$-branch (the first term of \eqref{eq:105}) while $\cP_{1,+}$ operates nontrivially only on the $\bx_1^{(0)}$-branch (the second term of \eqref{eq:105}).
 Without loss of generality, let's show the design of $\cP_{0,+}$.
+As before, we will also see the honest input state is indeed invariant under this operator.
 First note the first term of \eqref{eq:105} could be seen as the following state on $\btheta_0^{(0)}$ register tensoring other registers: